laischaves/nts/psql.md

 where to use, for example, the COUNT query;

-An example of using the two to find the number of G rated movies in a table of films rented;
+An example of using the two to find the number of G rated movies in a table of films rented:

 ```SQL
 SELECT COUNT(rating) FROM film WHERE(rating = 'G');